 \textit{Homotopy automorphism presheaves as loops over the presheaf of Dwyer-Kan classification spaces.} In the case of an operad $O$, there is an easy model for $\underline{haut}_{O_{\infty}}$.
-Indeed, in that case, $O_{\infty}$-algebras inherits a canonical model category structure and $\underline{haut}_{O_{\infty}}$ is the $\infty$-functor associated to a simplicial presheaf given by the simplicial monoid of homotopy automorphisms of $(X,\psi)$ in the model category of $O_{\infty}$-algebras.
+Indeed, in that case, $O_{\infty}$-algebras inherits a canonical model category structure and $\underline{haut}_{O_{\infty}}$ is the $\infty$-functor associated to a simplicial presheaf given by the simplicial monoid of homotopy automorphisms of $(X,\varphi)$ in the model category of $O_{\infty}$-algebras.
 That is the simplicial sub-monoid of self weak equivalences in the usual homotopy mapping space $Map_{O_{\infty}-Alg}(X,X)$ (see for instance \cite[Chapter 17]{Hir}).
 Thus this weak simplicial presheaf is

-where $haut_{O_{\infty}}(X\otimes A,\psi\otimes A)_{Mod_A}$ is the simplicial monoid of homotopy automorphisms of $(X\otimes A,\psi\otimes A)\in O_{\infty}-Alg(Mod_A^{cof})$.
-Note that by definition, this homotopy automorphism are computed by taking a cofibrant resolution of $(X\otimes A,\psi\otimes A)$ to get a cofibrant-fibrant object (all algebras are fibrant), and then considering weak self-equivalences of it.
+where $haut_{O_{\infty}}(X\otimes R,\varphi\otimes R)_{Mod_R}$ is the simplicial monoid of homotopy automorphisms of $(X\otimes R,\varphi\otimes R)\in O_{\infty}-Alg(Mod_R^{cof})$.
+Note that by definition, this homotopy automorphism are computed by taking a cofibrant resolution of $(X\otimes R,\varphi\otimes R)$ to get a cofibrant-fibrant object (all algebras are fibrant), and then considering weak self-equivalences of it.
 Our simplicial presheaf is then its strictification (see \cite[Section I.2.3.1]{Ane}).